Greg Mortimer

 Greg Mortimer Wiki

-Ship's name honours Greg Mortimer (born 1952) - Aurora Expeditions company's co-founder (together with his wife Margaret Mortimer).
-He is best known as one of the first Australians to climb Mt Everest without oxygen (in October 1984).
+The ship is named in honor of Greg Mortimer (born 1952), co-founder of Aurora Expeditions together with his wife Margaret Mortimer.
+He is best known as one of the first Australians to climb Mt.
+Everest without oxygen (October 1984).

-With a combined delivery and naming ceremony, the vessel was christened on September 6, 2019 (at the Haimen Shipyard) but the official naming ceremony was held on October 31 in Ushuaia Argentina.
-The ceremony was led by godmother Margaret Mortimer (co-founder of Aurora Expeditions) and attended by officials from the shipowner (SunStone Ships Inc), CMI Leisure Management, Ulstein Group, VIP guests, as well as the cruise ship's crew and passengers on the current voyage.
+The vessel was delivered and christened on September 6, 2019, at Haimen Shipyard.
+The official naming ceremony took place on October 31, 2019, in Ushuaia, Argentina.
+The ceremony was led by godmother Margaret Mortimer (Aurora Expeditions co-founder) and attended by representatives of SunStone Ships Inc, CMI Leisure Management, Ulstein Group, VIP guests, as well as the ship’s crew and passengers on the current voyage.

 Greg Mortimer cruise ship

-At the end of February 2018, the ship-charterer Aurora Expeditions announced the company's deal with "CMI Leisure Management" (Miami-based company).
-The MS Greg Mortimer ship management deal included staffing, hotel services, housekeeping, onboard food and beverages, purchasing supplies, logistics.
-CMI Leisure is among the world's leading companies providing small-ship management services.
-The company was first contracted by Aurora Expeditions for managing the SunStone-owned ship MS Polar Pioneer.
+In February 2018, Aurora Expeditions announced a management agreement with "CMI Leisure Management," a Miami-based company.
+The deal included staffing, hotel services, housekeeping, onboard food and beverage operations, purchasing, and logistics.
+CMI Leisure, one of the world’s leading small-ship management companies, had previously worked with Aurora Expeditions on managing the SunStone-owned MS Polar Pioneer.

-The company CMIH is a subsidiary of China Merchants Group (among the country's largest groups of companies).
-Following the contract with SunStone Ships, CMIH signed an agreement with the Norwegian company Ulstein Design (part of Ulstein Group, headquartered in Ulsteinvik Norway) to supply the ship design and equipment package (ULSTEIN COM / Navigation Bridge system, and the integrated automation systems ULSTEIN IAS and ULSTEIN POWER), and also to supervise the shipyard works.
-For the ship's hotel design was contracted the Florida (USA)-based company Tomas Tillberg Design International (specializing in passenger vessel design).
-The design features Ulstein's patented X-BOW (providing fuel efficiency and significantly improved stability in rough weather).
-The vessel complies with the 2009-issued SOLAS requirements for "Virtual Anchorage" and "Safe Return to Port" (SRtP) implemented via Dynamic Positioning System (computer-controlled, automatically maintains ship's position) and Zero Speed Stabilizers (roll reduction system).
+CMIH, a subsidiary of China Merchants Group (one of China’s largest conglomerates), partnered with the Norwegian company Ulstein Design (Ulstein Group, headquartered in Ulsteinvik, Norway) to supply the ship design and equipment package (including the ULSTEIN COM Navigation Bridge system, ULSTEIN IAS integrated automation, and ULSTEIN POWER systems) and to supervise shipyard operations.
+Florida-based Tomas Tillberg Design International was contracted for the ship’s hotel and interior design.
+The design incorporates Ulstein’s patented X-BOW, improving fuel efficiency and stability in rough seas.
+The vessel meets the 2009 SOLAS standards for “Virtual Anchorage” and “Safe Return to Port” (SRtP), achieved via Dynamic Positioning (computer-controlled positioning) and Zero Speed Stabilizers (roll reduction).

-The vessel (Jiangsu yard/hull number CMHI-196-1) is powered by 4x "Wartsila 20" diesel engines (two 6-cylinder plus two 8-cylinder) running on HFO (heavy fuel oil).
-The 6-cylinder engines are fitted with the exhaust gas cleaning system "Wartsila NOR" (NOx gas reducing technology).
-The contract with Wartsila was signed in November 2017.
-The engines were delivered in January 2018.
+The vessel (Jiangsu yard/hull number CMHI-196-1) is powered by four Wärtsilä 20 diesel engines (two 6-cylinder and two 8-cylinder) running on HFO (heavy fuel oil).
+The 6-cylinder units are equipped with Wärtsilä NOR exhaust gas cleaning systems (NOx reduction technology).
+Wärtsilä signed the contract in November 2017 and delivered the engines in January 2018.

-Vessel's propulsion system is diesel-electric (twin-screw) and designed by Brunvoll Volda AS (Volda Norway-based company specializing in marine propulsion, positioning and manoeuvring systems).
-For the ULSTEIN CX103 project, Brunvoll contracted DMC (Damen Marine Components, Hardinxveld Giessendam Holland-based marine equipment manufacturer) to produce and supply the vessel's two rudders (model Van der Velden ATLANTIC) and two steering gear systems (model Van der Velden COMMANDER).
+The propulsion system is diesel-electric (twin-screw), designed by Brunvoll Volda AS (Norway), a specialist in marine propulsion and maneuvering systems.
+For the ULSTEIN CX103 project, Brunvoll contracted DMC (Damen Marine Components, Netherlands) to supply two Van der Velden ATLANTIC rudders and two Van der Velden COMMANDER steering gear systems.

-The USD 260 million shipbuilding order for the 4 boats was signed in June 2017.
-The first vessel of the series (Greg Mortimer) was scheduled for delivery in August 2019, followed by one ship every 6 months after.
+The USD 260 million order for the first four vessels was signed in June 2017.
+The first of the series (Greg Mortimer) was scheduled for delivery in August 2019, with subsequent ships delivered at six-month intervals.